obervinov/users-package/README.md

 - **keys and Values**:
   - `status`: The status of user access, which can be either `self.user_status_allow` or `self.user_status_deny`.
   - `roles`: A list of roles associated with the user ID, e.g., `['role1', 'role2']`.
-  - `requests`: Limits on the number of requests per_day and per_hour, and a random_shift_time (additional, random shift in minutes from 0 to the specified number) in minutes.
-For example:
+  - `requests`: Limits on the number of requests per_day and per_hour, and a random_shift_time (additional, random shift in minutes from 0 to the specified number) in minutes, e.g.:
     ```json
     {
         "requests_per_day": 10,